-Louise gets along well with the Marquis de Saint Rémy and his position within the household of the Duc d’Orléans allows her to move to Blois with him.
-There she spends the rest of her childhood in company of Gaston’s daughters of his second marriage to Marguerite de Lorraine, Marguerite-Louise, Françoise-Madeleine and Élisabeth-Marguerite.
-Louise and the eldest of the Princesses, the future Grand Duchess of Tuscany, are almost of the same age and soon become friends and confidants.
-In Blois, Louise learns all that was deemed necessary for a daughter of a good house, to dance, to sing, to write, to ride, the etiquette of the court and Abbé de Rancé educates the Princesses and her in matters of art, music and literature.
+Louise got along well with the Marquis de Saint Rémy and his position within the household of the Duc d’Orléans allowed her to move to Blois, Gaston’s residence, with him.
+She spent the rest of her childhood there, in company of Gaston’s daughters, from his second marriage to Marguerite de Lorraine, Marguerite-Louise, Françoise-Madeleine and Élisabeth-Marguerite.
+Louise and the oldest of the Princesses, the future Grand Duchess of Tuscany, were almost of the same age and soon became friends and confidants.
+At Blois, Louise learned all that was deemed necessary for a daughter of a good house, to dance, to sing, to write, to ride, the etiquette of the court.
+The Abbé de Rancé educated the Princesses and Louise in matters of art, music and literature.

 As rumours spread that the first-born child of Madame and Monsieur might actually be fathered by the King, a distraction was needed.
 It appeared to Madame and her friend the Comtesse de Soissons that plain Louise was perfect for the job.
 She was too much province to pose any danger to steal the King’s affections in their eyes.
 It was suggested that Louis should pretend to court one of Minette’s ladies-in-waiting to explain why he did visit Madame so often.
 As distractions should serve either Mademoiselle La Vallière, Mademoiselle de Pons or Mademoiselle de Chimerault.
 Louis went, as planned, with Mademoiselle La Vallière.
 Mademoiselle de Pons would find her way into the King’s bed later on by herself.